coolbutuseless/wordle/README.md

 ## What’s in the box

+-   `wordle_dict` an ‘official’ list of words scraped from the Wordle website
 -   `Wordle` R6 Class is the primary way of finding candidate words.
 It has the following methods:
     -   `$new()` to start a new object to help with a new puzzle.
-Use the `word_file` argument to set the location of a list of words to start with.
-This defaults to an ‘official’ word list scraped from the wordle website: \* `system.file("words.txt", package = "wordle")`
     -   `$get_suggestions()` to get a list of candidate words given the words and responses that have been seen so far
     -   `$update()` to notify the object of what the latest `word` was,